EvanQuan/vim-executioner/README.md

 will attempt to execute the current buffer.

 If you running a version of Vim that has the integrated terminal feature (i.e.
-`echo has(terminal)` returns 1), then the horizontal and vertical commands open a terminal buffer to output the command, allowing for potential user input.
+`:echo has("terminal")` returns 1), then the horizontal and vertical commands open a terminal buffer to output the command, allowing for potential user input.

 Without the terminal feature available, the horizontal and vertical commands stores the output of the executed program in a readonly buffer.
 Due to this